-Lamkhaga pass trek blog — June 2015: by Vikas Bengani.
+Lamkhaga pass trek blog — June 2015: Chitkul To Harsil Traverse

-The Lamkhaga Pass (17300 ft) is a fairly remote and one of the most challenging trek, surrounded by snow capped mountains, glaciers and streams.
+The Lamkhaga Pass (17300 ft) is a fairly remote and one of the most challenging treks, surrounded by snow-capped mountains, glaciers, and streams.
 This beautiful trek takes you through some of the most remote areas of Himachal Pradesh and Uttarakhand.

 Trek Duration: 29th May’15 to 5th June’15

 To get completely acclimatized, and as per plan, the team members one by one made their way to Kalpa and Reckong Peo via Shimla between 26th-27th May’15.
-Rohit, Vishnu, Aaditya, Durgesh and Smita reached Chandigarh airport on 25th May and took a cab all the way to Kalpa halting a night in Shimla where 2nd Aaditya joined them.
-I reached Chandigarh on 26th May and since I was alone, I took bus from Chandigarh to Kalpa.
-Since taxi cost would have taken a toll on me I decided to go by HRTC bus, which even proved fatal for me as it was worst country side journey I took till date.
-The roads condition was very bad and due to time constraint I boarded in HRTC ordinary bus not even allowing me to sleep the whole night.
+Rohit, Vishnu, Aaditya, Durgesh, and Smita reached Chandigarh airport on 25th May and took a cab all the way to Kalpa halting a night in Shimla where 2nd Aaditya joined them.
+I reached Chandigarh on 26th May and since I was alone, I took a bus from Chandigarh to Kalpa.
+Since taxi cost would have taken a toll on me I decided to go by HRTC bus, which even proved fatal for me as it was the worst countryside journey I took till date.
+The road condition was very bad and due to time constraints, I boarded in HRTC ordinary bus not even allowing me to sleep the whole night.
 The driver of the bus was continuously playing Daler Mehndi’s Tunak Tunak Tun and by morning I memorized each and every word of the song.
 Rashmi and Karan joined us directly in Chitkul.

 The next morning we took group pictures, had our breakfast and went ahead for onward journey to Harshil.
-Just about a few kms ahead, we have to cross a small stream over Jalandhari on left leading way to upper side in to dense forests of Kyarkoti.
+Just about a few km ahead, we have to cross a small stream over Jalandhari on left leading way to the upper side into dense forests of Kyarkoti.
 As we walked into the long trail of the forests area, the place was getting etched deeper into the memory for its spectacular views and mind freshening wide meadows.
 Amidst such beauty, we forgot that we were deeply tired and just enjoyed the mesmerizing views.
-Passing the distance for about 5-6 hrs we reached to a brief ascent across a tree temple, commonly referred as Lal Devta by the locals.
-The temple tree was adorned with numerous buddhisht prayer flags, pieces of red cloth and Bharal horns.
-From Lal Devta, there started a steep downhill trail which guided us straight to Harshil.
-Crossing the dense forests of Kyarkoti and witnessing the Himalayan mountains beauty we reached Harshil by around 5 in the evening.
-Almost a distance of 25 kms was covered on this route.
+Passing the distance for about 5-6 hrs we reached to a brief ascent across a tree temple, commonly referred to as Lal Devta by the locals.
+The temple tree was adorned with numerous Buddhist prayer flags, pieces of red cloth and Bharal horns.
+From Lal Devta, there started a steep downhill trail that guided us straight to Harshil.
+Crossing the dense forests of Kyarkoti and witnessing the beauty of the Himalayan mountains we reached Harshil by around 5 in the evening.
+Almost a distance of 25 km was covered on this route.
 This was the end of our remarkable trekking expedition from where all of us went to New Delhi via Uttarkashi and Rishikesh for catching our onward flights.

 The trek we will remember for many things.
 The team united as one.
 The harsh weather couldn’t stop us from crossing the pass.
 We completed the trek ahead of schedule.
 Rashmi happily ending the whole trek with broken shoes.
 Walking in the night.
 Skipping lunch for 3-4 times.
 Playing cricket at above 4000 meters height on mountains.
 Eating snow for lack of water arrangement.
 By the last day hating paratha’s a lot.
 Above all, the friends we got.